Instructions for Authors

 Human Affairs: Postdisciplinary Humanities & Social Sciences Quarterly operates an online submission and peer review system that allows authors to submit articles online and track their progress via a web interface.
 All papers must be submitted via the online system.
 Please visit www.editorialmanager.com/ha and submit your article.

-Upon acceptance of an article, authors will be asked to transfer a Authors Agreement.
+When submitting an article, authors will be asked to transfer an Authors Agreement.

 Authors are requested to follow strictly guidelines for authors as given below.
 Submissions that do not conform to Human Affairs style requirements will not be considered for publication.

 This journal uses double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 Please submit Blinded manuscript (no author details); the main body of the paper (including title, abstract, keywords, references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors’ names or affiliations.
 For research papers, manuscript should contain: Introduction, Methods, Results, Discussion and Conclusion.

 Manuscripts should be submitted in English.
 Only Microsoft Word 6.0 (or higher) or rich text (rtf) formats will be accepted.
 Human Affairs accepts original articles which are not under consideration for publication by another publisher at the time of submission.

 Manuscripts should not exceed 20 pages, including endnotes and references, that is, 5,000 words or 36,000 characters including letters and spaces altogether.
 Book review articles should not exceed 10 pages (2,500 words or 18,000 characters altogether).
 All texts should be edited using Times New Roman 12 p., line spacing 1,5.